Free PDF: How to build your dream coaching business that frees you from the 9-5

 As a business founder, you’ve seen all aspects of building a business.
 Only when you’ve actually experienced the full spectrum of growing or building a successful business, can you truly equip your clients to succeed for the long-term.

-I’ve seen too many people coach entrepreneurs when they had no business giving that advice.
+I’ve seen too many people coach entrepreneurs when they had no business giving advice.
 While their clients might end up making some money, their coach can’t help them sustain their income.
 And as a result, their business fails.

 The thing was, she had only built one business and so when she was coaching me, she could only tell me exactly what she’d done.
 And when that advice didn’t work for ME, she didn’t understand why it didn’t work or how to help me.
-I ended up losing $18,000 on this coach—and I hope that doesn’t happen to anyone else.

 Now, if you haven’t started a business on your own, you might be an expert on one area of building a business.
 And in that case, you can teach people about that specific area.